jed-frey/Facebook-PHP-Batch-Picture-Uploader/README.txt

         if you had a 2008/Road Trips/1.jpg & 2009/Roadtrips/1.jpg, the second image will be skipped because the script thinks it's the same picture.

-    Beware of how your shell script interpets inputs for mode 2 For example, in bash,  php_batch_uploader ~/pictures/ & php_batch_uploader ~/pictures/* are not the same.
+    Beware of how your shell script interprets inputs for mode 2 For example, in bash,  php_batch_uploader ~/pictures/ & php_batch_uploader ~/pictures/* are not the same.
         In the first,  1 argument (~/pictures/) is passed to the script, so the Album Name in Mode 2 will be "pictures" In the second, 2 arguments (~/pictures/2008,~/pictures/2009) are passed and albums in the example will be created.

         In Mode 1, there won't be any difference (unless you have pictures in the root folder ~/pictures, then an Album "pictures" will be created)

-    When the facebook limit of 200 photos is reached.
+    When the Facebook limit of 200 photos is reached.
 The album name is suffixed with a number sign and a number starting at 2.
-        "Spring Break" becomes "Spring Break #2" then "Spring Break #3", so on and so forth.
+        "Spring Break" becomes "Spring Break #2" for photos 201-400 then "Spring Break #3" for 401-600 so on and so forth.